merlot-education/gxfscatalog-library/README.md

 Once we have done this we can use our custom class for all the existing library service methods due to the inheritance.

-An exemplary extension of the basic Gaia-X schemas can be found [here](https://github.com/merlot-education/catalog-shapes/tree/main) as well as in the code of this library at `src/main/java/eu/merloteducation/gxfscataloglibrary/models/selfdescriptions/merlot` which contains the models of the schemas used in the MERLOT project.
+An exemplary extension of the basic Gaia-X schemas can be found [here](https://github.com/merlot-education/catalog-shapes/tree/main/shacl/shapes/merlot) as well as in the code of this library [here](https://github.com/merlot-education/gxfscatalog-library/tree/main/src/main/java/eu/merloteducation/gxfscataloglibrary/models/selfdescriptions/merlot) which contains the models of the schemas used in the [MERLOT project](https://github.com/merlot-education).